divijghose/firedrake/Firedrake-meeting-2025-01-22.md

 * Now have a script for running parallel tests over multiple jobs - manages logic and makes sure we limit the total number of cores used.
 * This script could also be used by downstream libraries - should be used by any CI on the Firedrake runners to limit the total number of cores.
 * See comments on PR.
+* Shouldn't use letter characters outside the 26 from the Latin alphabet.
+* Changes requested.
+If these are fixed this PR can be approved and merged.

 ## CW: `pip` migration plan?